IsaiahDuarte/cu-lab/readme.md

 ![DeployedLab](images/DeployedLab.png)

 **To add the host and hyperv connection**:
-1. Add the lab adapter ip and name to the hostfile on the monitor, example: `192.168.12.1 ISAIAHD-WIN-US`
+1. Add the lab domain adapter ip and name to the hostfile on the monitor, example: `192.168.12.1 ISAIAHD-WIN-US`
 2. Manually install the CUAgent and set the inbound registry key `Set-ItemProperty -Path "HKLM:\SOFTWARE\Smart-X\ControlUp\Agent\Communication" -Name "Outbound" -Value 0`
 3. Restart the Agent
 4. Launch the console on the monitor